The Graduate Program

 Initial assignments are based on the preference form students are asked to complete, with attention to past assignments and in function of anticipated enrollments.
 Students who do not complete the form will be assigned where they are needed with attention to their field.

 Second- and third-year students who have completed the TA preference form generally have priority.
-All students are expected to TA in order to complete the degree requirement (aka, the instructional requirement) of two semesters of teaching in their second and third years.
+All students are expected to TA to complete the degree requirement (aka, the instructional requirement) of two semesters of teaching in their second and third years.

-Following initial enrollment of undergraduates, preliminary assignments are made and circulated to the faculty for their approbation.
+Following the initial enrollment of undergraduates, preliminary assignments are made and circulated to the faculty for their approbation.
 They are then sent to GSAS, which must approve them.
 Once GSAS has signed off, formal letters are issued; assignments remain contingent.

 Formal assignments: